CozyPlantlady/hangman-game/README.md

 ### Not fixed

+When game is run on Heroku, the hangman-logo is not visible unless scrolled up.
+This is because there is a lot of text printed at once.
+Can be fixed by adjusting what is printed first.

+*For the replay-funtion, currently removed from final product:*
-When replayed, game needs to fetch a new word, and clean up the list of the guessed letters.
+- When replayed, game needs to fetch a new word, and clean up the list of the guessed letters.

-When getting a random word, needs to pick a word from list.
+- When getting a random word, needs to pick a word from list.
 Currently only picking a random letter.

 Replay currently not functional.
 Since time is running out, it will be saved for another day.

-## Testing with code validators

-Tested with **PEP8**.
-Found issues fixed.

 ## DEPLOYMENT